AureumChaos/LEAP/docs/source/building.rst

         parents ← offspring

-That is, first a population of parents are randomly created, and then we fall into a loop where we create offspring from those parents.
-And then we replace the old parents with the offspring.
+That is, first a population of parents are randomly created, and then we fall into a loop where we create offspring from those parents by generation until we are done with some sort of arbitrary stopping criteria.
+Within the loop the old parents are replaced with the offspring.
 There is, of course, a lot more nuance to that with actual evolutionary algorithms, but that captures the essence of EAs.